fjk/raku-sles15-container/development_tasks.md

 	•	modules.conf defines the exact module set embedded in the runtime.
 	•	Later, CI will automatically loop through each module and run use <Module> as part of the build test.

+## Create a new Release

+Only with git push origin eg. v0.0.1 we start a release release.yml-Workflow.

+This will then happen automatically:
+	1. Image-Build: raku-sles15sp6:0.0.1
+	2.	raku -v-Test
+	3. Image as raku-sles15sp6-0.0.1.tar in build/
+	4. Runtime as raku-runtime-0.0.1.tar.gz in build/
+	5. GitHub-Release v0.0.1 with both Files as Assets

+This is the process:

+cd ~/repos/github.com/raku-sles15-container

+# check commits (and remember to to local podman builds and checks before
+git status

+# if there are changes to commit then commit
+# git add ...
+# git commit -m "Prepare for new release x.x.x"

+# set new Tag
+git tag v0.0.2

+# Tag nach GitHub pushen
+git push origin v0.0.2